tylerharter/cs301-projects/fall18/p10/stage2.md

 In this section, you're going to be further analyze the dataset.
 Some of your answers can be answered by loading your data into a SQLite database and sending queries to the database.
-The questions 11 - 15 should be answered by writing python code and questions 16 - 20 should be answered by using SQL queries.
+The questions 11 - 15 should be answered by writing Python code and questions 16 - 20 should be answered by using SQL queries.

 ## Q11: what is the distance between Camp Randall Stadium and the Wisconsin State Capital?